-When vendor operated services are involved where cloud offerings are maintained by a third-party vendor, the scope of penetration testing is limited to the configuration of a cloud environment and its implementation.
-The underlying infrastructure of AWS is out of the scope of penetration testing.
-For example, you can pentest the API Gateway Configuration but its hosting infrastructure i.e. underlying systems cannot be tested.
+When vendor operated services are involved in the cloud, the scope of penetration testing is limited to the configuration of that cloud’s specific environment and its implementation.
+AWS penetration testing is only allowed in certain areas of the AWS cloud environment.
+For example, one cannot test the underlying infrastructure of AWS, as it is out of scope for penetration testing.
+While you can pentest the API Gateway Configuration, but its hosting infrastructure, i.e. underlying systems, cannot be tested.

 In user-operated services, cloud offerings are managed by the user.
 If you have an EC2 instance, you can perform a full-fledged penetration test excluding any such test which can harm the business continuity such as DoS or DDoS attacks.
 Out of many cloud hosting services, EC2 is commonly tested.
 Various areas in an EC2 instance that allow penetration testing are APIs, application servers and associated stacks, VMs, and web/mobile applications used by your organization.